sukitsubaki/pwb-scripts/README.md

 # pwb-scripts

-A lightweight and minimalist collection of Pywikibot scripts for automating tasks on Wikimedia Commons.
+A collection of Pywikibot scripts for automating tasks on Wikimedia Commons.
 This toolkit helps with categorization, file management, metadata extraction, and various maintenance tasks.

 ## Overview